The weather

-Rain and snow will reappear as Christmas approaches, bringing a more wintry atmosphere.
+The sun will dominate on a placid Thursday, but rain and snow will reappear as Christmas approaches, bringing a more wintry atmosphere.

 Thursday: a day to take advantage of

-The situation will also improve in the Valencian Community after several days of rain, although there will still be quite a few clouds and a few drops between Valencia and Alicante.
+The situation will also improve in the Valencian Community after several days of rain, although there will still be quite a few clouds and a few drops of rain between Valencia and Alicante.
 Not much in an otherwise quite calm context.

 Further changes expected by the end of the week